 Health Care Informatics Certificate

 The Post-Master’s Certificate in Informatics is designed to prepare nurses for clinical leadership roles in the design, selection, implementation and utilization of information technology (IT) systems in support of improved quality, safety and outcomes of care.
-Students will also apply knowledge in real-world situations during a practicum (residency) in a clinical informatics setting.
+Students will also apply knowledge in real-world situations during a internship (residency) in a clinical informatics setting.

 The program is 15-18 credits in length and can be completed in 2-4 academic semesters (1-2 years).
 The curriculum combines content in health care informatics, systems analysis, database management and outcomes.
 Students take courses from the School of Nursing and the School of Information and Library Science.

 The plan of study for the Post-Master’s Certificate in Informatics is individualized, based upon a student’s prior education and work experiences.
-The Health Care Systems Advanced Practice Coordinator or designated faculty advisor will review submitted materials to determine an appliant’s specific plan of study.
+The Health Care Systems Advanced Practice Coordinator or designated faculty advisor will review submitted materials to determine an applicant’s specific plan of study.

 Who May Apply?